paoloricciuti/sveltekit-search-params/README.md

 > **Warning**
 >
-> You can't run `goto` on the server so if the page is server side rendered it will still have the null value (this is to say don't relay on the assumption that the store will always be not null).
+> You can't run `goto` on the server so if the page is server side rendered it will still have the null value (this is to say don't rely on the assumption that the store will always be not null).

 ### Helpers encodings and decodings